 Our Methodology: How We Ranked Ohio's Best Medicare Advantage Plans

-- Star Ratings (40%): CMS star ratings measure plan quality across categories like care effectiveness, customer service and member satisfaction.
-The Overall Star Rating combines both Part C (medical coverage) and Part D (prescription drug) ratings on a scale from 1 to 5 stars.
-Plans with higher ratings earn better scores in our analysis.
+- Star Ratings (40%): CMS star ratings measure care quality, customer service and member satisfaction.
+The Overall Star Rating combines Part C and Part D scores on a 1 to 5-star scale.
+Higher-rated plans score better.

 About Mark Fitzpatrick